 Explore the Field of Cybersecurity

-The GenCyber Advanced Student Camp is designed for students who are interested in more comprehensive and in-depth cybersecurity learning experience.
-The GenCyber Advanced Student Camp will be offered to students entering eighth through twelfth grade and must have previous experience with cybersecurity and/or relevant associated technologies.
-Preference will be given to students who have previously attended a GenCyber camp.
-Camps are taught by COD faculty in the Computer and Information Technology (CIT) department.
+The GenCyber Advanced Student program is designed for students who are interested in more comprehensive and in-depth cybersecurity learning experience.
+The GenCyber Advanced Student program will be offered to students entering eighth through twelfth grade and must have previous experience with cybersecurity and/or relevant associated technologies.
+Preference will be given to students who have previously attended GenCyber.
+The program is taught by COD faculty in the Computer and Information Technology (CIT) department.

 - Activities and discussions online ethics, social engineering, and cyber crime